 According to Wyoming law, all hunters born after January 1, 1966, must complete hunter education certification in order to hunt in Wyoming, unless they have acquired a Hunter Mentor Program special authorization and plan to hunt with a mentor.

 Is completion of the Wyoming state agency-approved course required in order to buy a license?

 Yes, in many cases.
 In order to buy a license, Wyoming requires that hunters who were born on or after January 1, 1966, must first complete a course approved by the Wyoming Game and Fish Department and IHEA-USA.
 Hunters who have attained a Hunter Mentor Program special authorization and who plan to hunt with a mentor are exempt.

 Hunting education is currently required in several U.S. states and Canadian provinces.

-All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Wyoming Wyoming Hunter Education Card.
+All U.S. states, provinces, and other countries that have mandatory hunter education requirements will accept the Wyoming Hunter Education Card.
 Likewise, Wyoming will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)